martijnspitter/transcriber/README.md

   - Retrieving meeting status
   - Listing all meetings

-- **Audio Processing**: Recording, saving, and processing meeting audio
+- **Audio Processing**: Recording, saving, and processing meeting audio (including simultaneous microphone and system audio capture on macOS)
 - **Transcription Engine**: Integration with Whisper for speech-to-text
 - **Summarization**: Text processing with Ollama/Mistral or fallback methods